-This venue caught our eye last fall and our minds went running wild.
+This venue caught our eye in the Fall of 2017 and our hearts and minds went running wild.
 With the huge 1800's barn and formerly being a Lavender Farm, it is absolutely perfect for weddings and events.
 We purchased the property in November 2017 and started to remodel the venue as soon as the snow melted.
 Keeping to the land's original charm and simplicity, we have followed steep measures and careful procedures to keep the historical structures original and vintage!
 You will find the authenticity of the 1920's exposed throughout the venue; inside and out.
 Our favorite personal touch to this venue though, is that it is FAMILY OWNED and operated!
 We do as much of the work ourselves as possible, and when necessary, we hire and buy local first!

 What is unique about this venue is the history it holds.
 You don't just see the old charm and peace, you feel it everywhere you go.
 It is in the over 100 year old woods; you hear it in the thick nature surrounding you; you smell it in the flowers and lavender that have been blooming for decades; you see it in all the hundred year old structures; you feel itdeep down in your soul.
 You just have to come see for yourself, but be prepared to feel like you just stepped into paradise itself.